 With these equivalencies in place, customers should be able to deploy collectors that conform to the OpenTelemetry conventions.
 Their existing content should provide a consistent experience for them compared to monitoring the same entities with Smart Agent.

 For instructions on how to use the mapping service, see How mapping makes upgrades easier.

 Log Observer and RUM are new Splunk products.
 Log Observer must be purchased with Infrastructure Monitoring, APM, or one of the Observability Cloud bundles.
 RUM is sold as a standalone product and as part of the Observability Cloud.

 Splunk RUM 🔗

 RUM collects performance data, errors, and other forms of data to measure the health of your application and assess the performance of your user experience.

-For instructions on how to set up RUM, see Instrument and configure Splunk RUM to monitor your application.
+For instructions on how to set up RUM, see Set up Splunk RUM for Browser.